-Name Principal Occupations and Related Experience

-Richard F.M.
-Nichols Managing Director and Director Managing Director and Director of the Manager from 2005 to the present.
-See experience set out above under "Board of Governors, Management, Promoters and Principal Holders - Management Experience - The Mortgage Broker".

-Derek R. Tripp Managing Director and Director Managing Director and Director of the Manager from 2005 to the present.
-See experience set out above under "Board of Governors, Management, Promoters and Principal Holders - Management Experience - The Mortgage Broker".
+Principal Occupation and Description of Experience Associated with Full Legal Name the Occupation Managing Director and Director of the Manager from 2005 to the present.
+Richard Frederick See experience set out above under "Board of Governors, Management, Maurice Nichols Promoters and Principal Holders - Management Experience - The Managing Director and Mortgage Broker".
+Director Derek Ray Tripp Managing Director and Director of the Manager from 2005 to the present.
+See experience set out above under "Board of Governors, Management, Managing Director and Promoters and Principal Holders - Management Experience - The Director Mortgage Broker".

-Timothy P.J.
-Wittig Vice President and Director

 Vice President and Director of the Manager from 2010 to the present.
-See experience set out above under "Board of Governors, Management, Promoters and Principal Holders - Management Experience - The Mortgage Broker".
+See Timothy Patrick Joseph experience set out above under "Board of Governors, Management, Wittig Promoters and Principal Holders - Management Experience - The Vice President and